 28. Stenciled Ceiling

-A stenciled ceiling allows for intricate, custom patterns that can range from Moroccan-inspired lattices to delicate damask DIY-friendly approach is a great alternative to wallpaper, offering a similar look with more flexibility in color and can be used to create a border around the room or a full-coverage pattern that covers the entire ceiling a metallic paint for the stencil over a matte base coat adds a subtle shimmer that catches the light beautifully at technique adds a layer of handcrafted detail and artistic flair that makes the bedroom feel deeply personal and carefully curated.
+A stenciled ceiling allows for intricate, custom patterns that can range from Moroccan-inspired lattices to delicate damask designs.
+This DIY-friendly approach is a great alternative to wallpaper, offering a similar look with more flexibility in color and placement.
+Stenciling can be used to create a border around the room or a full-coverage pattern that covers the entire ceiling surface.
+Using a metallic paint for the stencil over a matte base coat adds a subtle shimmer that catches the light beautifully at night.
+This technique adds a layer of handcrafted detail and artistic flair that makes the bedroom feel deeply personal and carefully curated.

 29. Cathedral Ceiling